tacaswell/build_the_world/README.md

 xonsh ensure_clones.xsh
 ```

-will attempt clone most of the repositories (`sip` will need to be done by hand
+will attempt clone most of the repositories.
-because it is mecurial and hosted directly by riverbank) in an organization
-that makes sense to my (and is related to which email address I use when
-commiting to them).
-Your mileage may vary.

 The second step is locate all of the checkouts.